Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 We'll begin our day in the Shibuya-ku district with a visit to Meiji Jingū Shrine, a peaceful Shinto shrine dedicated to Emperor Meiji and Empress Shōken.
 Surrounded by forest, it's a calm and reflective spot tucked away from the fast pace of city life.

+Special Experience: Delve into a kaleidoscopic world of interactive art installations at TeamLab Digital Museum.
+You'll be wowed by the bright lights and futuristic works of art.
 In the afternoon, we'll visit TeamLab, where digital art comes alive all around you.
 This immersive museum reacts to your movement with light, sound and colour.
 At one point, you'll walk barefoot through knee-high water so please dress comfortably and bring a bit of curiosity.

 As evening falls, we'll board a traditional Yakatabune, a Japanese-style houseboat dating back to the Heian era.
 As we cruise along Tokyo Bay, we'll enjoy a welcome dinner and take in the stunning views of the sparkling skyline.